Inflation Regime

 The most visible dimension is direction.
 Some inflation regimes are relatively stable, with price growth moving inside a narrow range and without a clear directional push.
 Others are inflationary in a stronger sense, with pressure building over time.
 Others are disinflationary, where the dominant feature is a sustained loss of inflation momentum rather than a single weaker reading.
 A fourth case is instability, where inflation does not settle into a clear path and instead swings enough to create uncertainty about whether the environment is heating up, cooling down, or simply becoming noisier.

-Source matters too.
+Source matters as well.
 Demand-led inflation has a different structure from supply-led inflation even when the observed price path looks similar for a time.
 Demand-led regimes tend to embed through spending power, labor tightness, credit, and income support.
 Supply-led regimes tend to begin with shortages, disruptions, higher input costs, or external price shocks, often with more uneven transmission across sectors.
-The distinction matters because it affects how durable the pressure is, how broad it becomes, and how much room policymakers have to tolerate it.
+Over time, either type can become more embedded if firms, workers, lenders, and policymakers begin adapting to inflation as a persistent condition rather than a temporary disturbance.

-These dimensions often blur at the edges.
+These distinctions often blur at the edges.
 Temporary disinflation can appear inside a still-persistent regime when annual comparisons improve mechanically.
 Reacceleration can appear after a cooling phase if the underlying drivers never really disappeared.
-Headline volatility can also make inflation look unstable when the deeper structure is still intact.
-That is why inflation regimes are not defined by one threshold or one indicator.
+Headline volatility can make inflation look unstable when the deeper structure is still intact.
+Inflation regimes are not defined by one threshold or one indicator.
 They are defined by organized behavior that persists long enough and spreads far enough to shape macro interpretation.

 How inflation regimes relate to growth, policy, and markets

 An inflation regime does not replace a growth regime.
 The same inflation pattern can coexist with strong expansion, weak activity, stagnation, or contraction, but its meaning changes with the growth backdrop.
-Inflation running alongside strong demand usually reflects a different macro structure from inflation persisting in a weak-growth environment shaped by supply constraints or cost pressure.
-Inflation therefore works as one axis of regime analysis, not as a complete description of the economy on its own.
+Inflation running alongside strong demand reflects a different macro structure from inflation persisting in a weak-growth environment shaped by supply constraints or cost pressure.
+Inflation is one axis of regime analysis, not a complete description of the economy on its own.

 It should also not be confused with a full market regime.
 Markets can be driven by inflation, but they can also be dominated by liquidity conditions, positioning, valuation compression, credit stress, or sentiment.
-Inflation helps shape discount rates, real yields, duration sensitivity, and cross-asset correlations, yet similar inflation environments can still produce different market behavior depending on what other forces are leading at the time.
+Inflation helps shape discount rates, real yields, duration sensitivity, and cross-asset correlations, yet similar inflation environments can still produce different market behavior depending on which other forces are dominant.

 The same inflation backdrop can also produce very different outcomes under different policy regimes.
 Where policy is credible and responsive, persistent inflation may be absorbed with less disruption to financial conditions.
 Where credibility is weak or the response function is unclear, the same inflation process can generate greater instability in rates, currencies, credit, and broader risk pricing.
 Policy does not define the inflation regime itself, but it strongly influences how that regime is transmitted through the economy and markets.

-That is why comparable inflation readings do not always lead to comparable macro outcomes.
+Comparable inflation readings therefore do not always lead to comparable macro outcomes.
 One environment may show persistent inflation with relatively stable asset pricing because growth is solid and policy is trusted.
 Another may show similar inflation but much greater volatility because growth is deteriorating, policy is late, or financial conditions are already fragile.
 Inflation provides part of the regime structure, but it is always filtered through growth, policy, and market-specific conditions.

 How inflation regimes emerge, persist, and change

 An inflation regime emerges when price pressure stops looking episodic and starts reproducing itself through multiple channels.
 Firms adjust pricing because cost pressure stays alive.
 Workers seek compensation because real incomes have been squeezed.
 Consumers continue spending despite higher prices.
 Policymakers react with lag because they respond to cumulative evidence rather than one data point.
-Financing conditions shift, but not enough to break nominal demand immediately.
 Once these channels begin reinforcing one another, inflation becomes more than a statistic.
-It becomes an environment.
+It becomes part of the environment.

 Persistence does not mean every price rises continuously.
 It means the overall structure continues to regenerate inflation pressure faster than the system can fully absorb it.
 Some categories may cool, others may reaccelerate, and headline readings may move around from month to month.
 What matters is whether the broader conditions that were sustaining inflation are still operating.
 A regime can stay intact even while the data become noisier, and it can weaken even before the annual rate has fully normalized.